S.O.S - eVoice For Justice - e-news weekly

 rupees on training , arming of tamil terrorists in srilanka ,

-unnecessarily poked it's nose in east pakistan creating bangladesh,
+unnecessarily poked it's nose in east pakistan creating

 created terrorist outfits in punjab & northeast to counter the